The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: The template algorithm

 It follows that $\psi$ is departing on $\gamma_k$.
 This contradicts the supposition that neither $\psi$ nor $\psi'$ is assigned to $\gamma_k$ and proves the claim.

 It remains to show that if one of $\psi$, $\psi'$ is not assigned to $\gamma_k$, then no function is shiny on $\gamma_k$.

-\emph{Claim 2: If $\psi$ and $\psi'$ agree on $\gamma_k$, then no function is shiny.} This is straightforward.
-Indeed, if $\psi$ and $\psi'$ agree and one is assigned while the other is not, then the one that is assigned is departing and the other is not.
+\emph{Claim 2: If $\psi \sim_{\gamma_k} \psi'$, then no function is shiny on $\gamma_k$.} This is straightforward.
+Indeed, if $\psi$ and $\psi'$ are equivalent and one is assigned while the other is not, then the one that is assigned is departing and the other is not.
 In this case, no function is shiny on $\gamma_k$ by property $(\mathbf B')$.

-For the remainder of the proof of the lemma, we assume $\psi$ and $\psi'$ do not agree on $\gamma_k$, and show that no function is shiny.
+For the remainder of the proof of the lemma, we assume $\psi$ and $\psi'$ are not equivalent on $\gamma_k$, and show that no function is shiny.
+Note that this assumption implies that $k$ is strictly greater than $k_0$, because $\psi \sim_{k_0} \psi'$.